chicoreus/cco_poc/src/main/resources/edu/harvard/huh/specify/datamodel/cco_full/model/model.md

 Each key name in a code table has zero to many scope-codetable relations in codect.
 Each biologicalattribute is of one and only one biologicalattrubutetype (ctbiologicalattributetype).
 Each ctbiologicalattributetype is the type of zero to many biological attribtues.
+Each biologicalattribute applies to zero or one identifiable item.
+Each identifiable item has zero to many biological attribtues.
+Each biologicalattribute applies to zero or one part.
+Each part has zero to many biological attribtues.
 Each _arbitrary table_ has zero to many auditlogs.
 Each audit log is for one and only one _arbitrary table_.
 Each auditlog records an action by one and noly one agent.